 And Baden-Baden, located in the North of the German Black Forest has all of that.
 Just a few minutes away from some of the most famous Spas in Germany is the beautiful Hohenbaden Castle (Altes Schloss).
 From here, you can enjoy simply breathtaking views of the surrounding Black Forest, scurry along ancient castle ruins, and immerse yourself in that feeling that you are here.
 YOU are in the Black Forest!!!

 There are technically two Baden Baden Castles.
 In this article, I am specifically talking about the Altes Schloss (Old Palace), not to be confused with the Neus Schloss, which is actually right in the middle of town and also worth stopping by.
-In this article, I’ll go over why you should absolutely add the Burg Hohenbaden to your list of Things to Do in Baden Baden, exactly how to get there, what to do at the castle, how much it costs, and the PERFECT hike unlike any other in the area.
+In this article, I’ll go over why you should absolutely add the Burg Hohenbaden to your list of things to do during your 2 Days in Baden Baden, exactly how to get there, what to do at the castle, how much it costs, and the PERFECT hike unlike any other in the area.

 You Might Also Be Interested In Reading: